shafreeck/shafreeck.com/content/post/configo/Use-go-struct-tags-to-correctly-handle-configuration.md

   Listen string `json:"listen,omitempty"`
 }
 ```
-Struct tags is cool, it should be more powerful than what you had see.
+Struct tags is cool, it should be more powerful than what you had saw.

-Configo leverage go struct tags to supply a very simple interface to marshal and unmarshal `TOML` with all these requirements above being satisfied.
-The tags can be defined as this `cfg:"name, default value or required, validating rules, description"`
+Configo leverages go struct tags to supply a very simple interface to marshal and unmarshal `TOML` with all these requirements above being satisfied.
+The tags can be defined like this `cfg:"name, default value or required, validating rules, description"`

 For example: